China Wants to Plant More Cash in Rural Areas

 To encourage banks to direct more capital into rural regions and the agriculture industry, the document said constraints are being dropped on the issuance of special purpose bonds whose proceeds are earmarked for agriculture and rural lending.
 Under regulations issued in 2013, commercial banks could issue special purpose bonds if they fulfilled certain criteria — they either had to demonstrate that the annual growth rate of their agriculture-related loans in the previous two years was higher than the average growth rate of total loans, or the value of agriculture-related loans in one year was higher than the previous year.

 But take-up has been poor.
-Since 2013, only 13 rural commercial banks and four city commercial banks have issued such bonds and the total value has amounted to only 20 billion yuan, according to Caixin calculations based on data from state-owned cleaning house China Central Depository & Clearing Co.
+Since 2013, only 13 rural commercial banks and four city commercial banks have issued such bonds and the total value has amounted to only 20 billion yuan, according to Caixin calculations based on data from state-owned clearing house China Central Depository & Clearing Co.
 Ltd.

 The loosening of restrictions may encourage commercial banks to issue more bonds and boost agriculture-related lending, but it could also lead some banks to divert the proceeds for other purposes, a banking industry source who declined to be named told Caixin.